AU-COBRA/ConCert/README.md

 Example smart contracts can be built by running `make examples`.

 ### Install ConCert and dependencies
-To install ConCert in you switch run
+To install ConCert in your switch run

 ```bash
 git clone https://github.com/AU-COBRA/ConCert.git